• Skip to primary navigation

 • 2 garlic cloves finely chopped (or minced)

-• 1 Tbsp low-sodium soy sauce or fish sauce
+• 1 tablespoon low-sodium soy sauce or fish sauce

 • Sriracha or Thai chili deseeded and finely chopped to taste ( optional- use if you would like an extra kick)